ByteanAtomResearch/rai-checklist-cli/docs/contributing.md

 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin feature/your-feature-name`)
 6. Create a new Pull Request

-Please make sure to update tests as appropriate and adhere to the [code of conduct](CODE_OF_CONDUCT.md).